-College is expensive, and student loans are not a good solution by any means.
-That’s where scholarships can come in really handy.
-Here’s a guest post from Pyper Barnes who is a current college student and runs a unique website named WeirdScholarships.net where you can find all kinds of unusual scholarship opportunities.
+Weird scholarships can come in really handy to pay for college.
+College tuition is expensive, and student loans are not a good solution by any means.
+Here's a guest post from Pyper Barnes who is a current college student and runs a unique website named WeirdScholarships.net where you can find all kinds of unusual scholarship opportunities.

 Student Loan Debt is a Huge Problem